ThiagoMaria-SecurityIT/cybersecurity-ai-demo/README.md

 - Shows you care about **user experience** (non-technical users can test your work)
 - Highlights **production-ready practices** (isolated environments, verification steps)

-Would you like me to provide the exact Markdown to copy-paste into your existing `README.md`?
-I can match your current formatting style.

 ## Try It Yourself
 ```bash
 python examples/1_owasp_classifier.py